 webclaw vs ScrapingBee

-ScrapingBee is a web scraping API focused on proxy rotation and JavaScript rendering.
-Here's how it compares to webclaw for content extraction and LLM data pipelines.
+ScrapingBee is a scraping API focused on proxy rotation and JS rendering.
+Here's how it compares to webclaw on features and pricing.

 webclaw